Transferring a domain away from DNSimple

 1. Unlocking the domain and requesting a transfer code

-You can prepare your domain for transfer out in a single step.
-This action will unlock the domain and send you the transfer code via email if necessary.
+You can prepare your domain for transfer out in one click.
+This action will unlock the domain and send you the transfer code via email, if a transfer code is required.

 The transfer code is sent to the email listed as registrant (owner) for the domain.
 Before proceeding, check the domain contact and update the email if it doesn’t match an email you have access to.